Ziggeo/ziggeo-wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to do video posts and accept video comments through use of powerfull Ziggeo API.
+This plugin allows you to do video posts and accept video comments through use of powerful Ziggeo API.

 == Description ==